ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

   * Waiting until it completes and setting the pin status to `PINNED`.

 Errors in the first part of the process (before the entry is commited) will be returned to the user and the whole operation is aborted.
 Errors in the second part of the process will result in pins with an status of `PIN_ERROR`.

+Deciding where a CID will be pinned (which IPFS daemon will store it - receive the allocation) is a complex process.
+In order to decide, all available peers (those reporting valid/non-expired metrics) are sorted by the `allocator` component, in function of the value of their metrics (provided by the `informer` component).
+If a CID is already allocated to some peers (in the case of a re-pinning operation), those allocations are kept.

+New allocations are only provided when the allocation factor (healthy peers holding the CID) is below the `replication_factor_min` threshold.
+In those cases, the new allocations (along with the existing valid ones), will attempt to total as much as `replication_factor_max`.
+When the allocation factor of a CID is within the margins indicated by the replication factors, no action is taken.
+The value "-1" and `replication_factor_min` and `replication_factor_max` indicates a "replicate everywhere" mode, where every peer will pin the CID.

+Default replication factors are specified in the configuration, but every pinned as them associated to its entry in the *shared state*.
+Changing the replication factor of existing pins requires re-pinning them (it does not suffice to change the configuration).
+You can always check the details of a pin, including its replication factors, using `ipfs-cluster-ctl pin ls <cid>`.
+You can use `ipfs-cluster-ctl pin add <cid>` to re-pin at any time with different replication factors.
+But note that the new pin will only be commited if it differs from the existing one.

 In order to check the status of a pin, use `ipfs-cluster-ctl status <cid>`.
 Retries for pins in error state can be triggered with `ipfs-cluster-ctl recover <cid>`.